 Delve off the beaten track on your travels around New Zealand and you’ll come across some hidden culinary gems tucked away in unknown pockets.
-Here are a few that are currently ruffling feathers in our office:
+Here are a few that you need to put on your bucket list:

 1. Foredeck, Bay of Many Coves, Marlborough Sounds

 Part of the Bay of Many Coves Resort, Foredeck’s unique setting amidst the Marlborough Sounds welcomes tranquillity, romance and is the ideal spot for candle-lit conversations over beautiful food.
 The menu boasts an array of delights from the sea and wholesome New Zealand beef and lamb.